Survey on the geometric Bogomolov conjecture: Reduction to the nowhere degenerate case

 \begin{Proposition} Let $(\mathscr{X}', f : X' \to X_v)$ be a semistable alteration (cf. Remark~\ref{rem:compatiblewithMM}).
 Let $\Sigma$ be a $f$-subdivisional polytopal decomposition of $S_{X_v^{\an}}$.
 Let $\sigma \in \Sigma$ be a strict support of the canonical measure $\mu_{X_v^{\an}}$ of an even ample line bundle on $A$.
 Let $S$ be a stratum of $\widetilde{\mathscr{X}'}$ with the following properties: \begin{enumerate} {(\alph{enumi})} \item $\sigma \subset f^{\an} ( \Delta_S)$; \item $f^{\an} ( \Delta_S ) \subset S_{X_v^{\an}}$; \item $\dim ( \sigma) = \dim f^{\an} ( \Delta_S ) $. \end{enumerate} Then $ \dim ( \sigma) = \dim ( \Delta_S)$. \end{Proposition}

-The above proposition is essentially \cite[Proposition~5.12, Lemma~5.13]{yamaki6}.
-It is not an easy assertion at all.
-We need detailed analysis on the non-degenerate strata by using Mumford models, subdivision of polytopes, toric method, etc. We omit the proof and refer to \cite{yamaki6}.
+The above proposition is essentially given in \cite[Proposition~5.12, Lemma~5.13]{yamaki6}.
+In the proof, we need detailed analysis on the non-degenerate strata by using Mumford models, subdivision of polytopes, toric method, etc. We omit the proof and refer to \cite{yamaki6}.